On the Deddens algebras of a class of bounded operators: Introduction and Preliminaries

-The spectral radius and Deddense algebras help us to find invariant and hyperinvariant subspaces for a bounded linear operator.
-So many mathematicians have investigated the problem of finding invariant subspaces for special classes of bounded linear operators by studying invariant subspaces of spectral radius and Deddense algebras.
-For instance one can see \cite{blpw,ej1,lp,ml}.
-In the present paper we are concerned about Deddense and spectral radius algebras of some classes of bounded linear operators on Hilbert spaces.
-In section 2, first we find the relation between Deddense and spectral radius algebras of two bounded linear operators that there is a similarity between them.
-Also, we investigate Deddense and spectral radius algebras of rank one operators and operators that are majorized by a rank one operator.
-In the sequel we obtain the Deddense and spectral radius algebras of quasi-isometry operators.
-In section 3 we apply the results of section 2 to the class of WCT operators on the Hilbert space $L^2(\mu)$.
+The spectral radius and Deddens algebras help us to find invariant and hyperinvariant subspaces for a bounded linear operator.
+Many mathematicians have investigated the problem of finding invariant subspaces for special classes of bounded linear operators by studying the invariant subspaces of spectral radius and Deddens algebras.
+The latest results on Deddens algebras can be found in \cite{jm}.
+For more information one can see \cite{blpw,ej1,ja,ml,lp,pe,si}.
+In this paper, we are concerned with the Deddens and spectral radius algebras of some classes of bounded linear operators on Hilbert spaces.
+In Section 2, we first find the relation between Deddens and spectral radius algebras of two bounded linear operators that have a similarity between them.
+We also investigate the Deddens and spectral radius algebras of rank one operators and operators that are majorized by a rank one operator.
+In the sequel, we obtain the Deddens and spectral radius algebras of quasi-isometry operators.
+In Section 3, we apply the results of Section 2 to the class of WCT operators on the Hilbert space $L^2(\mu)$.